About the program

 Solar battery installers and designers

-There are accreditation, design and installation requirements for installing solar battery systems.
+There are accreditation, design and installation requirements for installing solar batteries.

 arrow_right_alt